 “It is all about future civic leaders”

-This program consists of counseling and mentoring for young people between the ages of 18 and 30 years.
-The main objective is to create civic leaders.
+This program consists of counseling and mentoring for young people mainly in their mid 20s and mid 30s.
+The main objective is to form civic leaders.
 On one hand, it seeks to turn participants into role models within their family and community.

 The program also seeks to support them in their efforts to perform successfully in an area of their interest.
 The program brings experts in the areas of interest of young participants, while our foundation accompanies them for a year as a mentor.
-For example, if one of these young people is interested in filmmaking (SEE BELOW PDF 3 -Polidore Civics Maria´s Case), our foundation will look for an expert in that area to dedicate one to three hours of his or her time and have a conversation to address the young person's concerns.
+For example, if one of these young people is interested in filmmaking, our foundation will look for an expert in that area to dedicate one to three hours of his or her time and have a conversation to address the young person's concerns.

 The Polidore Civics program works in a 4 Poli-Gear Model ⚙︎ process.